raft-tech/raft-tech.github.io/_posts/2023-27-02-ML-Ops-with-Kubeflow.md

 layout: post
 title: "ML Ops with Kubeflow - by Joey Cheung"
 short_title: "Kubeflow pipeline"
-date: 2023-02-27
+date: 2023-03-14
 categories:
-featimg: /assets/images/featimage/...
+featimg: /assets/images/featimage/kubeflow.jpeg
-bgimg: /assets/images/bgimg/...
+bgimg: /assets/images/bgimg/kubeflow.jpeg
 author: Joey Cheung
 ---

 # Where we are now
-Machine learning (ML) is a field of inquiry devoted to understanding and building methods that "learn" – that is, methods that leverage data to improve performance on some set of tasks.
-It is seen as a part of artificial intelligence.
-As you can see in this diagram here.
+Machine learning (ML) is a field of inquiry devoted to understanding and building systems that "learn" – that is, systems that leverage data to improve performance on some set of tasks.
+It is seen as a part of artificial intelligence, as shown in the diagram below.

 ![](https://i.imgur.com/Gy2Lr5H.png)

-Machine Learning has really kicked off and those of us in the field of Machine Learning have had many accomplishments thus far with research and creation of all of models such as BERT, GPT, ChatGPT, etc. So this leads to the question: "What's next and how do we productionize these ML models?"
-Some of the bigger tech companies have this pipeline using tools such as Spark, Apache Airflow, and so on.
-While others have created their own Machine Learning infrastructure and look relatively like the following below:
+Machine Learning has really kicked off and we've seen impressive accomplishments in this field of research with the creation of models such as BERT, GPT, ChatGPT, and others.
+So this leads to the question: "What's next and how do we productionize these ML models?"
+Some of the bigger tech companies have implemented ML pipelines using tools such as Spark and Apache Airflow,  while others, such as the Netflix recommendation algorithm shown below, have created their own Machine Learning infrastructure.

 ![](https://i.imgur.com/aWqzHeO.jpg)

 # Introducing Kubeflow

-Today I'm going to walk you through using Kubeflow as such an infrastructure.
+Today I'm going to walk you through using Kubeflow for such an infrastructure.
 So what exactly is Kubeflow?
-Well, Kubeflow is an open-source platform for machine learning and MLOps built on top of Kubernetes and introduced by Google.
+Well, Kubeflow is an open-source platform, introduced by Google, for machine learning and MLOps built on top of Kubernetes.
 The different stages in a typical machine learning lifecycle are represented with different software components in Kubeflow, including model development, model training, model serving, and automated machine learning.

 So this is how I see kubeflow currently fitting into the ecosystem.
 This is specifically for Data Fabric since this is where this work has been mostly done at.

 ![](https://i.imgur.com/Hu10Vl6.png)

 Here you can see the many different components of Kubeflow.
-The main components being the model training, and model serving.
-Which is what I'll run through here along with example codes and commands.
-The resources section below has the repository where you can get kubeflow from and start installing it.
+The main components being the model training and model serving.
+I'll run through these components here, along with example code and commands.
+The resources section below has the repository where you can download Kubeflow and start installing it.

 ## Training the Model